MarcoMeinardi/spwn/README.md

 ### Template
-The template path can be directly edited in the config file, however, if you want to change the location of the config file, you have to edit the source code.
+The template path can be directly edited in the config file, however, if you want to change the location of the config file, you will have to edit the source code.
 The variable is `CONFIG_PATH` in `spwn.py`.
 It's location should be `~/.local/lib/python3.{python-version}/site-packages/spwn/spwn.py`.